 - Buying advertising against 1st or 3rd party data across all exchanges.
 This ties into the point above, of having tight control of what users are targeted, how often, and with what message.

 Native advertising channel is an infrequent opportunity for brands to get an upper hand on their competition by scaling engaging content to build deep connections with consumers.
-With wide adoption of automated ad buying, Native Advertising DSPs provides brands with a cutting-edge access point to serve native ads to their target audience at scale with full pricing and site-level transparency.
+With the wide adoption of automated ad buying, Native Advertising DSPs provides brands with a cutting-edge access point to serve native ads to their target audience at scale with full pricing and site-level transparency.